pingleware/pingleware-contracts/contracts/finance/equity/README.md

 An example of an exempt offering on the Ropsten Test Network at https://ropsten.etherscan.io/address/0x39db214c0373eda0eeee10bbf3fdc49a7faec46d

-Anyone using a metamask can connect to the wallet, but they cannot buy an Equity Token unless they have been whitelisted.
+Anyone using a metamask can connect to the contract, but they cannot buy any Equity Tokens unless they have been whitelisted.
 Whitelisting investor wallets maintain the safe harbor exemption.

 ## Intrastate:Section 3(a)(11)
 See https://www.sec.gov/smallbusiness/exemptofferings/intrastateofferings